rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 However, the list of surprising behaviors like these is quite long affecting all kinds of abstractions.
 Gochas create chaos in the cognitive process.
 For abstractions to work as a cognitive load reducer, they need to be treated seriously.
-Some developers are good at identifying gotchas.
-I will note a possible relationship to _repetitive negative thinking_.

 Developers I talked to often responded to such examples by saying something like: "This is just bad code, whoever implemented it should have been more careful".
 Except, I can point to examples in standard libraries of popular mainstream PLs or popular frameworks[^gotchas1].